Das Grossholz. Foto/Photo: TES

 The Cave Bear of Wenslingen, Grossholz near Ormalingen and the Ergolz in Oltingen

-The stream Ergolz in canton Basel-Landschaft has a length of about 30 Kilometres.
+The stream Ergolz in the canton of Basel-Landschaft has a length of about 30 Kilometres.
 It originates at an altitude of 830 metres at the Geissflue on the cantonal border of Basel-Landschaft and Solothurn.
 It then flows through, among others, the villages of Anwil, Oltingen, Rothenfluh and Ormalingen on its way to the Rhine.

 Anwil

 The borders of cantons sometimes pass through villages and towns.
-Moreover, there are sometimes enclaves of cantons (e.g. in the region of the Murtensee/lac Morat and Schaffhausen/Zürich) and even of neighbouring countries in cantons (e.g. Campesino in canton Tessin and Büssingen in canton Schaffhausen).
+Moreover, there are sometimes enclaves of cantons (e.g. in the region of the Murtensee/lac Morat and Schaffhausen/Zürich) and even of neighbouring countries within cantons (e.g. Campesino in canton Tessin and Büssingen in canton Schaffhausen).
 The village of Oltingen also had such a history with the Ergolz as its border stream.

 The Ergolz in Oltingen